List of Mobile Fighter G Gundam characters: Devil Gundam Corps

 The representative fighter of Neo-Italy and the pilot of Neros Gundam, who is one of the few Gundam Fighters from Earth, as he comes from Rome.
 He is ruthless and persistent in his goals and, unlike most Gundam fighters, cares little for rules and sportsmanship.
 He often drinks alcohol.

 A gang leader from Rome, he uses his position as a Gundam Fighter to do what he wants, since a Gundam fighter cannot be charged for crimes involving the destruction of property on Earth.
 He was chosen by his home nation to represent them because of his fighting prowess, but in the manga, Officer Mezzina mentions that he could have bribed someone.
 After Domon intervenes to save Sophia, a young girl he was holding hostage, he attempts to kill Domon with Neros Gundam before challenging him when he summons the Shining Gundam.
 After Neros' head is destroyed by the Shining Finger, disqualifying him from the Fight, he becomes obsessed with destroying Domon and later returns in the finals, having 'sold his soul' to the Devil Gundam to gain power.
 Throughout the finals, Michelo acts as a middleman for Wong, attempting to turn Gundam fighters against the Shuffle Alliance and controlling Chapman's activities.
 As such, Wong often refers to Michelo affectionately, but Master Asia disregards Michelo as little more than a pawn.
-His Gundam gains the ability to become the Gundam Heaven's Sword, one of the Four Heavenly Kings, but he is killed by Sai Saichi and Argo Gursky.
+His Gundam gains the ability to become the Gundam Heaven's Sword, one of the Four Heavenly Kings, but he is killed by Sai Saici and Argo Gursky.